 When talking about abusive relationships, most instinctually think about physical violence.
-But, in many relationships, even in the absence of violence, emotional abuse and mental abuse might be present.
-It often happens without notice, in the form of gaslighting, manipulation, and invalidation, intentional or otherwise.
+But, in many marriages and relationships, even in the absence of violence, emotional abuse and mental abuse might be present.
+They often happen without notice, in the form of gaslighting, manipulation, and invalidation — intentional or otherwise.
 These tactics are often disguised as concern or a professed desire to be together.
-But, when constant, they amount to emotional abuse and it’s a silent killer of marriages.
+But, when constant, they amount to an abusive relationship and it’s a silent killer of marriages.

 “Emotional abuse is much more prevalent than physical abuse, but we really can’t get accurate statistics on it because it is so rarely reported in a systematic manner,” says Dr. Ramani Durvasula, a licensed clinical psychologist, professor of psychology, and author of Don’t You Know Who I Am?: How to Stay Sane in an Era of Narcissism, Entitlement and Incivility.
 “Interestingly, emotional abuse is a pattern that is pretty much present from the beginning, but it may be embedded in so much other ‘new’ and ‘exciting’ stuff that shows up in a courtship that excuses can often be written for it.”

-The roots of emotional abuse tend to be, as with many destructive behaviors, in the partner’s past.
-Very often they may have been the victims of abuse themselves, or witnessed it in their own family, and have now deemed that to be the “normal” way that couples relate to each other.
+The roots of emotional abuse or mental abuse tend to be, as with many destructive behaviors, in a person’s past.
+Very often they may have been the victims of abuse themselves, or witnessed it in their own family, and see that as the “normal” way that couples relate to each other.

-Emotional abuse can be hard to identify, as it’s often brushed aside by offenders as signs that a spouse is a nag or too sensitive.
+Emotional abuse or mental abuse can be hard to identify, as they’re often brushed aside by offenders as signs that a spouse is a nag or too sensitive.
 But even if it’s done unintentionally, it’s important that the signs of emotional abuse are confronted and corrected.
-Otherwise, a relationship is not going to last.
 So what are the signs of emotional abuse?
 Here are five common signs to identify.

-If your spouse is constantly checking up on you, asking for updates of your whereabouts, demanding that you answer your texts immediately, that might be an issue.
-Durvasala says that this behavior will often come with a caveat that will deflect the blame from the abuser.
-“I was just worried about you!” or “I just want us to be together all the time.”
-This can be extremely toxic.
+If a spouse is constantly checking up on their significant other, asking for updates of their whereabouts, demanding that they answer texts immediately, and bullying them for information, this is often emotional abuse.
+This behavior, per Durvasala is often accompanied by a caveat, such as “I was just worried about you!” or “I just want us to be together all the time” that serves to deflect blame from the abuser.

 “Wanting to spend some quality time with your partner is one thing, but it’s another thing entirely to completely monopolize them,” says Adina Mahalli, a certified mental health consultant and family care specialist.
 “Monitoring your partner’s whereabouts, whom they spend time with, and making ‘joint’ decisions on your own are all signs of controlling behavior.
 This can also present itself in the form of gift-giving that is dependent on compliance.”

-An emotional abuser knows how to get what they want from their partner, and have amassed a wide array of tools in order to do it.
-According to Durvasala, these include, “twisting the truth to their advantage, coercing the person to do things, and then guilting them when they do not, frequently bringing up events from the past to rationalize certain ‘asks,’ playing upon a partner’s vulnerabilities to get them to relent to whatever the abuser wants.”
+An emotional abuser knows how to get what they want from their partner, and has amassed a wide array of tools in order to do it.
+According to Durvasala, these include: twisting the truth to their advantage, coercing the person to do things, and then guilting them when they do not, frequently bringing up events from the past to rationalize certain ‘asks,’ and playing upon a partner’s vulnerabilities to get them to relent to whatever the abuser wants.
 Additionally, someone who is emotionally abusive knows how to play with their partner’s emotions, creating situations where they come off as the one who is being abused.
-“Playing the victim role and pushing your partner’s buttons until they blow creates an emotionally manipulative situation for your partner,” Mahalli says.
+“Playing the victim role and pushing a partner’s buttons until they blow creates an emotionally manipulative situation for your partner,” says Mahalli..

-“Well, duh,” you say.
-“Of course if my spouse is insulting me, I’m in an abusive relationship.”
-Not so fast.
-When emotional abuse is present, the insults come masked as little jabs and backhanded compliments.
+Insults might sound like an obvious sign of emotional abuse.
+But when emotional abuse is present, the insults come masked as little jabs and backhanded compliments.
 A spouse might say, “You obviously love my cooking, look how fat you’re getting!”
 Or, “Did you see how good his wife looked?
 You could look like that if you tried.”
-And, when the “joke” falls flat, the abuser turns it back on the other person.
-“I was just teasing!
+And, when the “joke” falls flat, the abuser turns it back on the other person by undermining or invalidating their emotions with such phrases as “I was just teasing!
 You’re too sensitive!”
 That way the pattern of abuse continues unabated.

 “Often times people try to cope or justify staying, saying things like, ‘I know he loves me he just doesn’t know how to show it.
 It’s not that bad or I love him.’
 Because he is not all bad you still look for the good and if you have children with him, you may not think you have other options,” Strachowski says.
 “But the question is what are relationships for?
 Ideally, a good relationship makes you feel loved, cherished and protected.
 If you believe you are in an emotionally abusive relationship get the professional help you when you are stronger you can decide to leave.
 You deserve better.”